Niall-Malone/Facebook-Account/README.md

 #Facebook-Account

-#I recoded this script into a Java GUI Application
+I recoded this script into a Java GUI Application
-#I undertook this for educational purposes only.
+I undertook this for educational purposes only.
 Testing my own account
-#Don't attack other peoples accounts it's illegal !
+Don't attack other peoples accounts it's illegal !
-#If you want to crack into someone's account, you must have the permission of the user.
+If you want to crack into someone's account, you must have the permission of the user.

+I have included parts of the script, not the complete src :)

         +=======================================+
         |..........Facebook Cracker v 2.........|